Circle-Ming/Circle-Ming.github.io/index.md

 Before confirming my research interest in the field of natural language processing, I went to [Oracle](https://www.oracle.com/cn/index.html) and [a startup company](https://www.eigentech.ai/en/) for internships in software development.
-When working in these companies that have given me a lot of experience, I happened to be involved in the group meeting of the Natural Language Processing Algorithm Group and this also opened the door of interests in this field.
+When working in these companies that have given me lots of experience, I happened to be involved in the group meeting of the Natural Language Processing Algorithm Group and this also opened the door of interests in this field.
 At the beginning of my junior year, I joined the school's natural language research group to accumulate